aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/document-creation/postscript/_index.md

 String dataDir = "Your Document Directory";
 ```

-### Step 3: Create Output Stream for PostScript Document
+### Step 3: create output stream for postScript document
 `FileOutputStream` opens a stream that will receive the final PostScript A4 output.

 ```java
 String FONTS_FOLDER = dataDir + "necessary_fonts/";
 ```

-### Step 4: Create Save Options with A4 Size
+### Step 4: create save options with A4 size
 `PsSaveOptions` lets you specify the target page size.
 **Definition:** `PsPageSize` is an enumeration that contains standard page‑size constants such as A4, Letter, and Legal.
 Setting `options.setPageSize(PsPageSize.A4)` configures the document for standard A4 dimensions.